 Nettle - medicinal properties and uses

-- Steamed nettle shoots are added to cow feed to increase milk yield and increase the fat content of milk, and chopped nettle greens are given to laying hens to increase their egg production.
+– Steamed nettle shoots are added to cows’ feed to increase milk yield and increase the fat content of milk, and chopped nettle greens are given to laying hens to increase their egg production.

-“In addition, nettle is a raw material for the manufacture of cosmetic products for facial skin and hair care.
+– In addition, nettle is a raw material for the production of cosmetic products for facial skin and hair care.
 Pharmaceutical preparations or self-prepared products based on nettle extracts are recommended for the treatment of weakened hair and scalp.
 Nettle tincture or shampoo with an extract of this plant perfectly stimulates the proper functioning of capillaries, accelerates the flow of oxygen and essential nutrients to the hair follicles, and optimizes metabolic processes.
-Healing masks are prepared from crushed nettle leaves, steaming the raw materials with boiling water, and applying the cooled slurry to the hair.
+Healing masks are prepared from crushed nettle leaves by steaming the raw material with boiling water and applying the cooled pulp to the hair.
 Such procedures are excellent for seborrhea and hair damage.

 Harm and contraindications of nettle

-Interesting facts about nettle
+Interesting facts about nettles

 – In England and some other countries, wine is made from nettle leaves.

-- It is believed that this plant is a stimulant and increases efficiency and endurance, so nettle decoctions were given to warriors before the battle, and powder from dried and crushed leaves was sprinkled on wounds to stop the bleeding.
+– It is believed that this plant is a stimulant and increases performance and endurance, so nettle decoctions were given to soldiers before battle, and powder from dried and ground leaves was sprinkled on wounds to stop bleeding.

 Vyatka cultural and educational center